European Paintings

 The Gallery built up its collection of Dutch seventeenth century masters during its early days.
 This was recently augmented by the Alfred Beit donation of masterpieces by Hobbema, Metsu, Ruisdael and Vermeer.

-Among the works of the French School are outstanding examples of Rococo art (eg. by Fragonard and Chardin) plus neoclassical paintings by Jacques-Louis David and Gérard.
-Nineteenth century French pictures include works by academic, Orientalist and plein-air painters, and there are Impressionist works by Monet, Sisley, Pissarro and Gonzales.
+Among the works of the French School are examples of Rococo art (by Fragonard and Chardin) plus neoclassical paintings by Jacques-Louis David and Francois Gerard.
+Nineteenth century French pictures include examples of Orientalist painting, as well as works by academic and plein-air painters, plus Impressionist works by Monet, Sisley, Pissarro and Gonzales.
 Early twentieth century paintings include masterpieces by Signac and Picasso.

 Here are some of the specific highlights of the National Gallery of Ireland's collection of European paintings.